 4. Evaluate and critique the states’ rights interpretation as a primary means of explaining Southern secession.
 Why did the Democrats split – North and South – at their 1860 summer convention?
 Who, alone among the presidential candidates of 1860, wanted western territories to decide their own fate regarding slavery?
 How did states’ rights figure into the Confederacy’s Constitutional rationale for secession, if at all?

-5. Analyze and interpret the declarations of independence (or Secession) from the U.S. for South Carolina and Mississippi, the first two states to secede.
+5. Analyze and interpret the declarations of independence (or Cause of Secession) from the U.S. for South Carolina and Mississippi, the first two states to secede.
 What do they tell you about their priorities?

 6. Distinguish between what motivated politicians to secede (South) or fight (North), and what motivated common Americans to fight in the Civil War.